 "It's a family heirloom," she lied.
 "My late aunt passed it on to me months ago.
 I just learned what it's really worth thanks to that whole mess with Narcissa Richmond and The Grandmaster of Theft.
-That necklace I saw them competing over looked really similar to mine, so I looked more into it, learned about the stories surrounding Adora's Tear and, well, here I am.
+That necklace I saw them competing over looked similar to mine, so I looked into it, learned about Adora's Tear and, well, here I am.
 I've no idea how my aunt got her hands on this, but whatever.
 I want you all to have it."

-Gerard was at a complete loss.
-To receive Adora's Tear – for free, no less – was one of the last things he expected to happen that or any other day.
-When he finally found the words, he said "I- …Thank you… You have no idea how much this means.
-You know, it is people like you make me all the more certain that humanity will eventually achieve Yewel's dream."
+"I – Thank you… You have no idea how much this means!
+You know, it is people like you that make me certain that humanity will eventually achieve Yewel's dream."

 "I…" She dropped her head and sighed.
-"I'm really, really sorry, but can I have a moment to think about this?"
+"I'm really, really, really sorry, but can I have a moment to think about this?"

-"Take all the time you need," he said warmly.
-"We'll always be here for you."
+"Take all the time you need.
+We'll always be here for you."

 "We'll need to register the meeting in our system and perform a background check on you first, just to be safe.
 Are you okay with that?"

 She took a piece of paper from a nearby table, jotted down a number, then handed it over.
 "Contact me whenever you're ready."

 Cassidy departed not long after that, smiling the entire way.
 Everything proceeded according to plan.